AngryCarrot789/FramePFX/README.md

 Currently there's only a WPF implementation, but I hope to switch to Avalonia at some point or MAUI.
 Most, if not all, of the important classes are located in the .NET Standard project, so it's relatively easy to port the app over to different platforms.
 However there's also OpenGL, FFmpeg, and some (unused at the moment) audio library dependencies too...

 ## BUGS
-- Importing certain video files can crash (some sort of "found invalid data while decoding" error)
+- Importing certain video files can cause the render to fail (some sort of "found invalid data while decoding" error)
 ## Licence
 Project is licenced under MIT.
 I'm not a lawyer but, AFAIK, FFmpeg and FFmpeg.AutoGen being licenced primarily under GNU Lesser General Public License allows MIT to be used as long as the FFmpeg source code is not modified (which in this project, it isn't)